Skip to main content

 Prerequisite: choose a mocking tool

-If you're not using Pact, you need to pick a tool that you are able to extract the mocking information from or use a pre-existing adapter, in order to convert it to a pact file.
+If you're not using Pact, you need to pick a tool that can extract the mocking information from or use a pre-existing adapter, to convert it to a pact file.

-Some tools have options to serialise their mocks to a file, and others will require you to introspect via their APIs.
-You should take this into consideration in advance.
+Some tools have options to serialise mocks to files, and others will require you to introspect via their APIs.
+You should consider this in advance.

 Step 1: Write your consumer tests

-Once you have chosen your tool, you must implement your consumer side tests.
-It is important here that you exercise all of the API behaviour your system expects to ensure you have the coverage you need.
+Once you have chosen your tool, you must implement consumer side tests.
+It is important that you exercise all the API behaviour your system expects to ensure you have optimal coverage.

-One notably deviation from Pact advice is that you need not concern yourself with finding the minimul set of tests for a contract, and are free to use mocks for any fuctional testing.
+One notably deviation from Pact advice is that you need not concern yourself with finding the minimal set of tests for a contract and are free to use mocks for any functional testing.
 In fact, this is encouraged.

 (Reference to standard contract testing advice: https://docs.pact.io/consumer/contract_tests_not_functional_tests/)